jwplayer/southpaw/README.md

 While robust tools like Flink or Kafka Streams support joins, they are extremely limited.
 The typical use case is to enrich a stream of records with another stream that is used as a small lookup table.
 For Southpaw, we wanted to be able to create denormalized records in a streaming fashion as the input topics receive new records or updates are made to existing records.
 The results should be similar to running large JOIN queries against a standard SQL DB, but the results should be processed in a streaming fashion.

+Read more about why we built Southpaw in our [blog post](https://medium.com/jw-player-engineering/southpaw-176aea5f4583).

+## Example

+To see Southpaw in action, check the [example](./example) directory for and end-to-end working example.

 ## How?

 Southpaw maintains a state of all records it sees, keeping the latest version of each record.
 In addition to this, it builds two types of indices.
 The first type is the parent index.
 This index tells Southpaw which denormalized records it should create whenever it sees a new or updated child record.
 The second type of index is the join index.
 This tells Southpaw which child records to include in an denormalized record when it is being created.
-WIth these two types of indices, Southpaw can create and recreate the denormalized records as input records are streamed from the input topics.
+With these two types of indices, Southpaw can create and recreate the denormalized records as input records are streamed from the input topics.

 ## Running Southpaw